AdobeDocs/advertising.en/help/dsp/optimization/custom-goal-create.md

 ---
 # Create a Custom Goal

- You can create custom goals as *objectives* within [!DNL Adobe Advertising Search].
+ You can create custom goals as *objectives* within [!DNL Advertising Search, Social, & Commerce].

-To create a custom goal, the DSP account must be linked to a [!DNL Search] account with the same Adobe Experience Cloud organization ID, from within the [!DNL Search] client settings.
-If your DSP account isn't linked to a [!DNL Search] account, contact your Adobe Account Team.
+To create a custom goal, the DSP account must be linked to a [!DNL Search, Social, & Commerce] account with the same Adobe Experience Cloud organization ID, from within the [!DNL Search, Social, & Commerce] client settings.
+If your DSP account isn't linked to a [!DNL Search, Social, & Commerce] account, contact your Adobe Account Team.

 >[!TIP]
 >
 >See the [best practices for creating custom goals](custom-goal-best-practices.md) for tips on how to configure your custom goals.

-1. Log into [!DNL Adobe Advertising Search] at (users in North America) [`https://enterprise-na.efrontier.com`](https://enterprise-na.efrontier.com) or (all other users) [`https://enterprise-intl.efrontier.com`](https://enterprise-intl.efrontier.com).
+1. Log into [!DNL Advertising Search, Social, & Commerce] at (users in North America) [`https://enterprise-na.efrontier.com`](https://enterprise-na.efrontier.com) or (all other users) [`https://enterprise-intl.efrontier.com`](https://enterprise-intl.efrontier.com).
 1. Make sure the metrics that you want to include in your goal have been tracked, are available in the product, and include a display name:
     1. In the main menu, click **[!UICONTROL Search]** > **[!UICONTROL Admin] > [!UICONTROL Transaction Properties]**.
     1. Locate the metric, and make sure that **[!UICONTROL Show in UI and Reports]** is enabled for the metric.